jasper-zanjani/notes/lx/imagemagick.md

-### Image Magick
+### imagemagick

-Syntax | Effect
+Command groups | Effect
 :--- | :---
-`mogrify` - resize, blur, crop, despeckle, dither, draw on, flip, join, resample, etc `identify`- describes the format and characteristics of one or more image files
+`mogrify` | resize, blur, crop, despeckle, dither, draw on, flip, join, resample, etc `identify`| describes the format and characteristics of one or more image files

 #### `identify` Options
 `-format {string}`